Norm Coleman: Career

+Mayor of Saint Paul (1994–2002)

-After graduating from law school, Coleman joined the office of the Minnesota Attorney General as a prosecutor, eventually rising to chief prosecutor and then solicitor general.
-He left the attorney general's office upon being elected mayor of St. Paul.
+Coleman left the attorney general's office upon being elected mayor of St. Paul.
 One of his first acts as mayor was the elimination of underfunded retirement health benefits for city workers.

 One of Coleman's accomplishments as mayor was to bring professional ice hockey back to Minnesota.
 In 1993 the Minnesota North Stars moved to Dallas, Texas.
 On June 7, 1997, the NHL awarded St. Paul an expansion franchise, later named the Minnesota Wild, that would play in a new arena downtown at the site of Civic Center Arena.
-The arena, later named the Xcel Energy Center, was built through a public-private partnership, with $65 million from state taxpayers and $30 million from the city.
+The arena, later named the Grand Casino Arena (formerly the Xcel Energy Center), was built through a public-private partnership, with $65 million from state taxpayers and $30 million from the city.

 Coleman also successfully fought property tax increases, freezing property tax rates for the eight years he served as mayor.
 During his mayoralty, St. Paul's job rate grew by 7.1% and 18,000 jobs were added.

 While many praised Coleman for his "pragmatic" leadership style and successes in revitalizing St. Paul, critics labeled him an "opportunist", and he was often at odds with the Democratic Party's more liberal members.
 In 1996 he was sometimes booed at DFL party events or excluded from them altogether.

 Coleman joined the Republican Party in 1996 and was reelected mayor of St. Paul in 1997, defeating Democratic-Farmer-Labor Party nominee State Senator Sandy Pappas.
-He is, as of 2022, the last Republican mayor of St. Paul.
+He is, as of 2024, the last Republican mayor of St. Paul.

 1998 gubernatorial campaign

-Coleman's role in bringing professional hockey back to Minnesota and his popularity in St. Paul helped fuel a run for governor in 1998.
-He easily secured the Republican nomination, facing just token opposition in the primary.
-He faced DFL candidate Hubert H. "Skip" Humphrey III and Reform Party candidate Jesse Ventura in the general election.
-Polls had Coleman and Humphrey running even, but Ventura won the election in an upset.
+While announcing his party switch, Coleman said that he "didn't intend" to run for governor in 1998.
+But his role in bringing professional hockey back to Minnesota and his popularity in St. Paul did help fuel a run for governor that year.
+He easily won the Republican nomination, facing just token opposition in the primary.
+In the general election, he faced DFL nominee Hubert H. "Skip" Humphrey III and Reform Party nominee Jesse Ventura.
+Polls had Coleman and Humphrey tied for first, but Ventura won the election in an upset, with 37% of the vote to Coleman's 34.3% and Humphrey's 28.1%.